rakeshbangla41/exploratory_data_analysis/EDA on Marketing Campaign Dataset/README.md

 7)	1D and 2D scatter plots, Line plot
 8)	Correlation between different variables
 9)	some important Statistics and Digital Marketing concepts
-10)	some solutions to important questions like best selling products and category, sales amount from different countries, most successful marketing campaign, etc.